by captjeff | Mar 30, 2019 | Plane Tales

 Images under Creative Commons licence with thanks to the USAF and the US Gov.

-Images under Creative Commons licence with thanks to the NTSB.
+Images under Creative Commons licence with thanks to Doug Kerr, the USAF, Google World and Airwolfhound.